Storytelling Techniques for Public Speaking That Captivate Your Audience

 Applying the Curiosity Gap in Presentations

-Preview an emotional or impactful outcome.
+Preview an emotional or striking outcome up front.

-Technique 2 – The Up and Down Story to Inspire
+Technique 2: The Up and Down Story to Inspire

 Creating an Up Story